 One especially unique rose is the blue rose, which, Sharon says, “does not exist in nature due to genetic limitations.
 Requests for blue roses, however, prompted the development of a dyed and cultivated variety with a blue-to-violet pigmentation.”
 Appropriately, blue roses are said to embody mystery and achieve the impossible.

 As for messages represented by the number of roses sent, one-bloom gifting is said to symbolize love at first sight, two mean a deep and personal love, and three roses mean “I love you.”
-Seven roses express infatuation or love in its earliest stages, nine roses declare an eternal love, and a dozen roses — the lover’s special — are thought to mean everything at once.
+Seven roses express infatuation or love in its earliest stages, nine roses declare eternal love, and a dozen roses — the lover’s special — are thought to mean everything at once.

 Priceless roses around the world

 Roses in the U.S. are generally a reasonably priced flowers suitable for crafting a heartfelt message for a loved one, but some are not meant to be purchased.
 One example of that is the Juliet rose, a pale, peach-colored garden rose first displayed at the 2006 Chelsea Flower Show and grown after a painstaking 15-year cultivation period.
 Destined to forever remain in its planter, this bloom holds an estimated worth of $15.8 million.